awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 For information about creating a parameter, see [Creating Systems Manager parameters](sysman-paramstore-su-create.md)\.

-For more information about the CloudWatch agent, see [Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent ](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+For more information about the CloudWatch agent, see [Collecting metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*\.

 ## Rolling back to log collection with SSM Agent<a name="monitoring-cloudwatch-agent-roll-back"></a>